How to import locations from CSV to your Store Locator widget

 Call

-Kindly note that if you leave the Button 1 Text column empty, the button will inherit the default button text, which is “Call Now”.
+If you leave the Button 1 Text column empty, the button will inherit the default text “Call Now”.

 3